xuelingyi/SLRfinder/README.md

 populations -P ./ -M popmap --min-maf 0.15 -R 0.75 --ordered-export --vcf vcftools --vcf populations.snps.vcf --geno-r2 --ld-window 100 --out mydata_a15m75
 ```
-The output LD edge list (mydata_LGx_a15m75.geno.ld, or mydata_a15m75.geno.ld) will be input in the R codes below.
+The output LD edge list (mydata_LGx_a15m75.geno.ld, or mydata_a15m75.geno.ld) will be used in the R codes below.
 <br/> </br>

 **Step1: get LD clusters**